Key Factors that Influence Retention:

 For example, if you had 1,000 employees on the first day of the month and 800 employees on the last day of the month, you have lost 200 employees and your retention rate would be 80%.

-There are a few best practices to adhere to that will improve your staff retention rate at your organization:
+Best practices to adhere to that will improve your staff retention rate:

 Improve the Recruitment Process.

-If the initial recruitment process is thorough and applicants are properly screened and assessed, your organization will have a greater success rate in finding employees who adapt well at the organization and are a great fit for their role.
-A critical aspect is having detailed job descriptions when advertising that specify particular skills, credentials, and experience needed for the role on offer.
+If the initial recruitment process is thorough and applicants are properly screened and assessed, your organization will have a greater success rate in finding employees who adapt well to the organization and are a great fit for their role.
+A critical aspect is having detailed job descriptions that specify the particular skills, credentials, and experience needed for the role on offer.